Complaints about car finance commission

 What we look at

-As with every case, in reaching a decision about what’s fair and reasonable, we consider relevant:
+As with every case, to reach a decision about what’s fair and reasonable, we consider relevant:

 - law and regulations